moh4sa/-MemoryGame/README.md

 This is project is part of Udacity Front end developer nano degree program.
 It's a momery card game test the player memory ability.
-The game has 16 cards (8 pairs of 2) and the player has to match tow cards at a time.
+The game has 16 cards (8 pairs of 2) and the player has to match two cards at a time.

 ## Instructions
   The player should select two cards .